 Welcome and congratulations on your election to serve as a member of Lostwithiel Town Council.
-This guide is to help you understand
+Your term of office starts on Tuesday 06 May 2025.
+This guide is to help you understand:

-- Your obligations as a councillor
+- Your obligations as a Councillor

 - Your role as an elected member

-- The council's rules and procedures for the conduct of its business.
+- The Council's rules and procedures for the conduct of its business.

-This guide also contains details of the Council's Standing Orders, Financial Regulations and other documents which you will find offer helpful guidance.
+This guide also contains details of the Council's policies, Standing Orders, Financial Regulations and other documents which you will find offer helpful guidance.